iagox86/dnscat2/doc/protocol.md

 implement, and to prevent passive eavesdropping.
 Active (man in the middle) attacks are only prevented using a shared secret.

+To summarize, Curve25519 and SHA3 are used to generate a shared symmetric key, which is used with SHA3 and Salsa20 to sign and encrypt all messages between the client and server.

+Read on for more details.

 ### Key exchange

 Key exchange is performed using Curve25519 and SHA3-256.
-The client and server each generate a 256-bit private key, then use Curve25519 to derive a public key.
+The client and server each generates a random 256-bit private key at the start of a connection, then uses Curve25519 to derive a shared (symmetric) key.
 The client sends their public key to the server, and the server sends their public key to the client.
-There are more details on how it's sent below, where `MESSAGE_TYPE_NEGENC` is defined.
+This is all performed in the `MESSAGE_TYPE_NEGENC` packet, defined below.

-Once they have the other's public keys, the client and server use those keys to generate `shared_key`.
-The `shared_key`, along with some static strings, are SHA3'd to generate the actual keys.
+Once they have one another's public keys, the client and server use those keys to generate `shared_key`. `shared_key` is SHA3'd with a few different static strings to generate the actual keys.

     `basepoint = "\x09\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0"`
     `shared_key = curve25519(mypublic, mysecret, basepoint)`